ciegg/obs-docker/README.md

 # GUI Docker
-This is a container for running GUI applications completely inside a Docker container.
+This is a container for running OBS applications completely inside a Docker container.
 You do not need to forward your running XAuth or allow Docker to draw onto your display.
 Nor do you need to use SSH to forward X11.
 This container exposes a VNC webclient to the host and therefore everything is contained within the container.

 The VNC server is on port 5900 and a webclient is on port 5901.